noahehall/theBookOfNoah/0current/languages/javascript/bun/bun.md

   - describe, expect, test, before/after/EachAll
 - filtering tests with globs not yet supported
   - only file / directory names
+- recursively searches the working dir for supported file extensions prefixed with test/spec
+- create snapshots using `toMatchSnapshopt()` and `--update-snapshots`

 ### create